Le-enZal/Learning-Javascript/Readme.md

 Leen Zal
-This is a test, and i'm learning Java
+This is a test, and i'm learning Java script